alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

     While it is possible to avoid buying or using FreeMcBoot (FMCB) card by flashing a FreeHDBoot image to a hard drive, this is not the recommended way to format or partition a drive.
 Cards are fairly cheap and easy to find online and will enable proper formatting of the drive on the PS2.

+!!! note "SATA vs IDE hard drives"

+    In the years following the PS2's release SATA drives replaced IDE drives, but the official PS2 network adapter (which mounts a hard drive internally so it can be used in the expansion bay) was only released with IDE connectors.
+SATA hard drives are are much larger, cheaper, and easier to find.
+While using a SATA drive requires modifying the official network adapter from IDE connectors, you will be able to find a much cheaper drive with more space for the small price of installing a SATA upgrade kit on the network adapter.

 !!! warning "Gamestar network adapter"

     You may come across unofficial "network" adapters (without actual network functionality) such as Gamestar that already have SATA connectors and require no modification.
 These adapters greatly vary in quality, frequently break, and aren't compatible with virtual memory cards (VMCs) in OPL.